CBE544/CBE544-2019.github.io/ASE/Getting_Started/README.md

 sbatch vasp-ase.sub
 ```

 To proceed with writing this script, you will be modifying the example script provided here: [ASE-Equation of State](https://wiki.fysik.dtu.dk/ase/tutorials/eos/eos.html).
 Note that the sample script reads 5 configurations from the trajectory, but we have 7 in our calculations.
-This will plot the volumes vs energies and print the volume that related to the minimum energy.

-To get the a lattice constant take this volume and use this equation:

-a_DFT = 2*Volume /[(4.71)*sqrt(3)]

 This script can be run on the login node directly.
 To execute the script you have written, use the command: